olin/studentgovernment/student_government_constitution.md

 #### Section 1.
 Mission.

-The Student Activities Committee will maintain and expand a continuous and diverse set of social opportunities for the Student Body.
+The Student Activities Committee will maintain and expand a continuous, diverse, and accessible set of social opportunities for the entire Student Body.

 #### Section 2.
 Structure.